danfhernandez/pulumi-gcpx-project/readme.md

 ## Pulumi Component for GCP Projects
 This simple component is designed to make creating gcp projects easier.
-In GCP it's good practice to have a project per application / component / environment combination.
-So having a GCP project per stack seems like a nice architecture to go for but manually creating projects seems less than ideal.
+In GCP, it's good practice to have a project per application / component / environment combination.
+So, having a GCP project per stack seems like a nice architecture to go for but manually creating projects seems less than ideal.

-Also even if you decide to write this code in your Pulumi project, you have to come up with unique names for a project id and create a provider so that you can actually deploy resources into that project.
+Also, even if you decide to write this code in your Pulumi project, you have to come up with unique names for a project id and create a provider so that you can actually deploy resources into that project.

 Both of which are handled by this component.